 Pre-Penguin, link-building was relatively simple.
-Go out, scour the Internet for things that looked like they “sorta kinda” might be related to what you do, pop in some links, and write some mediocre content around them.
+Go out, scour the Internet for things that looked like they “sorta kinda” might be related to what you do, pop in some links, and write some mediocre website content around them.
 The problem with this approach was that it effectively cheated visitors, who tuned in for quality information and instead got barely readable gibberish.
-Putting links in an author bio is helpful if the site you’re writing for is large enough and generates enough traffic to make it worthwhile.
+Putting links in a SEO friendly author bio is helpful if the site you’re writing for is large enough and generates enough traffic to make it worthwhile.
 An article on the Huffington Post, for example, would be a place where author bio links would be a sound investment.
-Leaving a comment on Joe-Bob’s Baloney Blog, probably not so much.
+Leaving a comment on Joe-Bob’s Baloney Blog post, probably not so much.

 2) Am I looking for Tier I or Tier II SEO results?

 To answer this, we first have to analyze the difference between Tier I and II.
 Tier I is essentially direct sales.
-“Come over to my site so you can see what I have to offer.”
-Tier II links include forum postings, bios, and similar types of online communication.
-The kind of results you want will determine where you should place your links.
+“Come over to my own site so you can see what I have to offer.”
+Tier II links include forum guest posting, author bios, and similar types of online Marketing communication.
+The kind of search engine results you want will determine where you should place your links.
 For Tier I results, a link or three (but no more, as a good rule of thumb) is perfectly fine.
-If you’re more interested in networking and link building, then you want your links in the body of the article.
+If you’re more interested in networking and link building, then you want your links in the body of the articles written.